 Grief is a natural human response to the loss of a loved one.
 It can show itself in many ways.
 Grief moves in and out of stages from disbelief and denial, to anger and guilt, to finding a source of comfort, to eventually adjusting to the loss.

 It is normal for both the dying person and the survivors to experience grief.
-For survivors, the grieving process can take many years and many forms.
+For survivors, the grieving process can take many years.
 The challenge of accepting death and dying as the end stage of life is what the grieving process is all about.

 Anticipatory grief.
 This happens when someone has a prolonged illness, and the patient as well as the family anticipates death.
 Anticipating the loss of a loved one can be just as painful and stressful as the actual act of losing that person.
 Anticipatory grief allows the family to prepare for the inevitable death.
 This can be a time to resolve issues and concerns, and seek the support of spiritual leaders, family, and friends.
 It is also a time to clarify the loved one's wishes for funeral and burial arrangements and other end-of-life issues.